anthonysSlab/depot/README.md

 # Pot Team
 -Anthony slab (owner, developer)
 -Juna Meinhold (developer, the smart guy)
--Mutant031101 (test object)

 # Support
 If you like this bot and would want to see it develop, consider supporting me on patreon: